FaspDevTeam/OpenCAEPlus/CONTRIBUTE.md

 ## Tag

-- The release tag are automatically created, so do not create them manually
+The release tag are automatically created, so do not create them manually.

-## Release

-- Release draft is automatically created and updated on pull request